 Welcome to SeptiSearch!
-Here you can browse, explore, and download curated molecular results derived from sepsis studies.
-The app currently catalogs over 25,000 unique molecules from more than 100 publications.
+Here you can browse, explore, and download curated molecular results derived from transcriptomic sepsis studies.
+The database and app currently catalogs over 20,000 unique molecules from more than 70 publications.

 To get started, select one of the tabs at the top of the page, described below:

 SeptiSearch was created by Travis Blimkie, Jasmine Tam & Arjun Baghela from the Hancock Lab at the University of British Columbia.
 If you'd like to learn more, or to report bugs or issues, click the button below to visit our About page.

 SeptiSearch is a Shiny app in which you can browse, explore, and download curated molecular gene sets derived from transcriptomic sepsis studies.
 The app currently allows access to over 20,000 unique molecules from over 70 publications.
 It was created by Travis Blimkie, Jasmine Tam & Arjun Baghela from the Hancock Lab at the University of British Columbia.
 The last update to the data was performed in November 2022.
 Travis is the main developer for the Shiny app and handles maintenance & updates.
 Jasmine performed all the signature curation from datasets in peer-reviewed research articles and publicly available pre-prints.
 Arjun served as the supervisor for the project.

 Gene Sets (i.e. the Gene Set Name column) are defined based on a number of columns/fields from each study, such that one study may have multiple gene sets.
 For example, if one study compares two groups of sick patients (e.g. severe and mild sepsis) to the same group of healthy controls, that study would have two gene sets.
 The fields used to determine the Gene Sets are: Timepoint, Case and Control Condition, Tissue, and Gene Set Type.